 Running low on funds, but still want to get a good vino buzz on in these trying times?
 Well, we’re here to help.
 A caveat first: Boxed wine is not going to blow you away with flavor.
 Like, at all.
 Instead, it exists as a convenient and cheap way to stock up on a wine that works for everyday drinking.
-Quantity, not quality, people (it’s also a little classier than housing a few forties).
+Quantity, not quality, people.
+Drinking mass-produced wine is also a lot classier than downing a bunch of cheap beers.

 Like canned wine, its boxed brethren has improved over the years.
 Yes, there’s still Franzia, but there are enough superior options now that you’re better off shelling out a couple of extra bucks for something that won’t make you wince.
 This writer still highly recommends that you grub while you sip these, as there are only a few out there that really deserve to be enjoyed on their own.
 These are the 5 best boxed wines of 2020.